enchanted-sword/melody-theme/README.md

 - Stretch: 360px in height, scaled to full page width:
 - Fill: As large as the page allows

+### Capitalization Style
+Changes the capitalization style for localized text
+- lowercase: All lowercase
+- Capitalized: All properly capitalized
+- UPPERCASE: All uppercase

 ### Dark Theme
 Enables or disables the dark theme